bahelms/super_perfundo/posts/published/2020/4-8_super-perfundo.md

 One is the fact that I've decided to create my own new programming language.
 For fun of course (I don't expect anyone else to use it).
-That should provide plenty of content to share, and I'll kick that off in the next post.
+That should provide plenty of content to share, and I'll kick that off in a future post.
 The other is the process of making this blog itself.
 I was galvanized to make this site after reading an article from José Valim about how [Dashbit put together its blog](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made){:target="x"}.
 In this post, I'll talk about how I started with that blueprint and ended up with